 - The field (carpet) itself is green (color is not specified, but it should not be too dark). - The lines on the field are white. - Goals (cf. Figure 3).
-The posts and top cross bar of both goals are yellow (RAL 1018).
-The net is white, grey, or black.
-The support structure for the net is white.
+The posts and top cross bar of both goals are white.
+The net and the support structure for the net are white, gray, or black.